Benelli (motorcycles): Current Qianjiang ownership

 The Qianjiang Group is a Chinese manufacturer of small motorcycles and engines, which already owns the Keeway and Generic brands.
 Qianjiang decided to maintain production and engineering in Pesaro, entrusting the company to sole administrator Yan Haimei.
 The production of motorcycles started almost immediately with the assembly of 3-cylinder engines (previously performed by Franco Morini Motori) brought back to the marque.
 The scooter range also restarted with engines of Chinese origin.

 For 12 years Benelli QJ carried out the projects and production of the previous management.
 2016 was a breakthrough year, with coincided with the acquisition of Qianjiang Group by the Geely Holding Group.
 The Leoncino 500 and the TRK 500 are still made in Pesaro.
 Both motorcycles have the same 500 cc twin-cylinder 4 valve, double camshaft engine.
 The Leoncino is a "naked" bike with historic reference to past models.
 It comes in two versions, a roadster with 17" cast wheels, and a scrambler with longer suspension and spoked wheels.
 The TRK 500 is an "Adventure Bike" made for long-distance touring.
 It also comes in two models, the base model with cast 17" rims is a road touring machine, and the TRK502X is a more dirt-oriented machine.
 It has more suspension travel, spoked wheels, and a 2" higher seat height.
 In general, the success of TRK has been overwhelming.
 In 2020 it was by far the best-selling model in Italy.
 Benelli currently offers a very wide range of models from 125 single cylinder (135cc in some markets) to 300, 500, 750 twin cylinder and 600 four cylinder models.

-Benelli is one of the oldest motorcycle brands in business in the world, and in 2021 celebrated the 110th anniversary of its foundation.
-The synergy with the know-how of the historic company in Italy and the parent company in China has turned out to be a winning move: Italian Style combined with the large economy of scale available from Chinese ownership have produced attractive models at very competitive costs.